SwikritiT/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

   ```
   If you do not get such a response check out what the `curl` command above is telling you.
 Typical reasons for connection issues are misconfigured firewalls, proxies, or a bad TLS/SSL setup.

-##### While using a self signed TLS/SSL certificate you receive "certificate verify failed"
+##### While using a self-signed TLS/SSL certificate you receive "certificate verify failed"

-Some administrators setup Nextcloud using a self signed TLS/SSL certificate with their own CA (certificate authority).
+Some administrators setup Nextcloud using a self-signed TLS/SSL certificate with their own CA (certificate authority).
 The CA needs to be known on the OpenProject server.
 On a Debian/Ubuntu based server, make sure you add the CA certificate for your Nextcloud certificate to `/usr/local/share/ca-certificates` and run `sudo update-ca-certificates` afterwards.
 Then OpenProject's Ruby code should be able to verify your Nextcloud TLS/SSL certificate when emitting HTTPS requests to your Nextcloud server.

 Attention: Please do not confuse the CA for the Nextcloud server's certificate with the CA of the OpenProject server's certificate which you might have provided in the OpenProject installation wizard.
 They do not necessarily need to be the same.